xso4/vndb-mirror/data/api-kana.md

 `dtag`            m    Tags applied directly to this VN, does not match parent tags.
 See below for details.

 `anime_id`             Integer, AniDB anime identifier.

+`label`           m    User labels applied to this VN.
+Accepts a two-element
+                       array containing a user ID and label ID.
+If the `"user"` request parameter has been set, then it also accepts just a label ID.

 `release`         m    Match visual novels that have at least one release
                        matching the given [release filters](#release-filters).